mgechev/blog.mgechev.com/_posts/2014-12-26-multi-user-video-conference-webrtc-angularjs-yeoman.md

 2. Through a push notification the application server tells `Bob` that `Alice` is calling him.
 The `Web App` may use WebSockets and send a notification to `Bob` about `Alice`'s call.
 3. `Bob` response to the push notification and states that he wants to talk with `Alice`.
 4. The `Web App` redirects `Bob`'s response to `Alice`.
 5. Once `Alice` knows that `Bob` accepted her call, she starts the `ICE candidates gathering process`.
-We'll take a further look at it in the section bellow.
+We'll take a further look at it in the section below.
 6. Once `Alice` has a set of ICE candidates (we can think of them as pairs - host:port, for example 127.0.0.1:5545, 192.168.0.112:6642, 94.23.24.56:6655, more accurately `a=candidate:1 1 UDP 2130706431 192.168.1.102 1816 typ host`), she prepares a SDP offer, which includes the ICE candidates and some additional information (like supported video/audio codecs, etc.). `Alice` sends this offer to `Bob`, via the `Web App`.
 7. The `Web App` redirects `Alice`'s offer to `Bob`.
 8. `Bob` gathers his own ICE candidates.